 Many myths and misconceptions continue to spread the idea that masturbation is somehow harmful to health.
-However, masturbating may have several health benefits.
+However, deciding whether to masturbate or not is a personal choice, and it may have several health benefits.

 Meanwhile, most negative effects associated with masturbation focus on how someone feels about the act itself, rather than the physical implications on the body.

 Read on to learn how masturbation affects the brain, as well as what masturbation addiction is, treatment and prevention methods, and when to see a doctor.

 There are numerous potential health benefits of masturbation.

 Hormone and chemical release

 Research shows that masturbation, as well as other sexual activities leading to sexual pleasure or orgasm, trigger the release of hormones and chemicals involved in the brain’s pleasure-reward center.
 These include: